JLA (comic book): Publication history

 Since this new League included most of DC's most powerful heroes, the focus of the stories changed.
 The League now dealt only with Earth-shattering, highest-priority threats which could challenge their tremendous combined power.
 Enemies faced by this new JLA included an invading army of aliens, a malfunctioning war machine from the future, a horde of renegade angels, a newly reformed coalition of villains as a counter-league, mercenaries armed with individualized take-down strategies for each superhero, various cosmic threats, and the enraged spirit of the Earth itself.
 In addition, because almost all of the members had their own comics, the stories were almost always self-contained, with all chapters occurring within JLA itself and very rarely affecting events outside of that series.
 Developments from a hero's own title (such as the new costume and electric-based powers temporarily adopted by Superman in 1997–1998) were reflected in the League's comic book, however.

 Morrison departed with issue #41, after which the book saw runs by Mark Waid and Joe Kelly.
-Subsequent to this, the series switched to a series of rotating writers with issue #91 while Kelly (via JLA #100) was given the miniseries Justice League Elite #1-12, which featured the Green Arrow, the Flash, and several other characters.
+Subsequent to this, the series switched to a series of rotating writers with issue #91 while Kelly (via JLA #100) was given the miniseries Justice League Elite #1-12, which featured Green Arrow, the Flash, and several other characters.
 The new format saw stories by John Byrne, Chuck Austen, and Kurt Busiek.
-Geoff Johns and Allan Heinberg would take over the book with #115, which saw a multi-part storyline dealing with the aftermath of Identity Crisis, and served as a lead-in to the events of "Infinite Crisis", as Superboy-Prime destroyed the Watchtower at the end of issue #119.
-Bob Harras wrote the book's final storyline (JLA #120–125) as the Green Arrow struggled in vain to keep the League afloat.
+Geoff Johns and Allan Heinberg would take over the book with #115, which saw a multi-part storyline dealing with the aftermath of Identity Crisis, and served as a lead-in to the events of Infinite Crisis, as Superboy-Prime destroyed the Watchtower at the end of issue #119.
+Bob Harras wrote the book's final storyline (JLA #120–125) as Green Arrow struggled to keep the League afloat.